 Empowering Whistleblowers in the Fight Against IUU Fishing

 Several existing U.S. laws provide rewards and protections for whistleblowers who come forward with information related to fishing-related crimes.
-Among the most important laws are the Lacey Act, Fish and Wildlife Improvement Act, False Claims Act, Foreign Corrupt Practices Act, and Endangered Species Act.
-A complete resource of wildlife laws with whistleblower protections can be accessed here.
+Among the most important laws are the Lacey Act, False Claims Act, Foreign Corrupt Practices Act, Fish and Wildlife Improvement Act, and Endangered Species Act.

 Some of these laws have one or more of the following features that are critical for incentivizing whistleblowers to step forward:

 - Anonymity, which allows attorneys for the whistleblowers to submit their information to law enforcement without revealing the identity of the whistleblowers.

 - Confidentiality, which allows the information to be provided to law enforcement without informing the public (thus allowing an investigation to take place before the violator has an opportunity to cover its tracks), as well as for law enforcement to investigate using the whistleblowers’ information but ensuring that law enforcement’s actions will not allow anyone to backtrace or otherwise figure out the whistleblowers’ identity.

 - Rewards, in which law enforcement distributes to the whistleblower a portion of any civil or criminal penalties recovered due to the whistleblower’s information.
 Some of the laws also provide for restitution to be paid to the communities harmed by the illegal fishing.